fandianpf/fandianpf.github.io/antlr/antlr4-regressionTestRig.md

     This version collects a greatly expanded range of metrics about the parse of each example document.
 It is also able to work with example documents in hierarchies of subdirectories.
+- title: 0.3
+  url: /ivyRepo/org.fandianpf/antlr4-regressionTestRig/0.3
+  caption: |
+    This version collects improves the parse tree output.
+It also provides a fully functional trace which is now captured into the result files.
 ---

 # antlr4-regressionTestRig [(GitHub)](https://github.com/fandianpf/antlr4-regressionTestRig)